These Lowe’s deals rival Prime Day prices—save on Craftsman, Whirlpool, Dewalt and LG

 The best Lowe's deals you can shop right now

-Here are our top five favorite Lowe's Prime Day deals you can shop right now, including the excellent LG WashTower WKEX200HBA and high-performance Samsung RF28R7201SR.
+Here are our top ten favorite Lowe's Prime Day deals available right now, including the excellent LG WashTower WKEX200HBA, one of our favorite laundry centers.

 LG WashTower WKEX200HBA Laundry Center for $1,998 (Save $701)